 - kosher salt and freshly ground black pepper

 - Prepare a charcoal grill with a single layer of hot coals, set a gas grill to medium-high heat, or heat a stovetop grill pan over medium-heat high.
 Brush the eggplant slices generously with olive oil, sprinkle with salt and pepper, and grill for 3-5 minutes on each side, until charred and cooked through.
 Set aside to cool.
-Once the eggplant has cooled, cut each slice into bite sized pieces.
+Once the eggplant has cooled, cut each slice into 1-inch pieces.

 - Meanwhile, make the sauce: In a small sauté pan, combine the raisins and vinegar and cook over low heat until the vinegar has completely evaporated, about 10 minutes.
 Set aside.